 - Professional license loss or suspension: If you hold a professional license that you maintain for your current job or your career, that license could be in jeopardy after a criminal conviction.
 Depending on the severity of your conviction, you could face a reprimand, license suspension, license revocation, or disbarment.

-- Immigration consequences: If you were not born in the United States or are not a Naturalized American citizen you may be put into deportation proceedings or, if you leave the United States, you may be denied re-entry.
+- Immigration consequences: If you were not born in the United States or are not a naturalized American citizen, you may be put into deportation proceedings.
+If you leave the United States, you may be denied re-entry.

-Given these ramifications, it is essential that you speak with a criminal lawyer who can fight on your behalf to defeat the criminal prosecution or to reduce the charges you face so that the consequences will not be as severe as they could be.
+Given these ramifications, it is essential that you speak with a criminal lawyer who can fight on your behalf to defeat the criminal prosecution or to reduce the charges you face.

 Why Should I Hire a Lawyer for My Case?

-A defendant who represents himself or is pro se will not have the experience or the knowledge to effectively manage a criminal case in the State of New Jersey.
+A defendant who represents themselves or is pro se will not have the experience or the knowledge to effectively manage a criminal case in New Jersey.
 That lack of experience or knowledge might mean a person could face greater penalties than they would have with a lawyer on their side.

 A criminal lawyer knows the system and the legal process.
 A lawyer who has worked in a particular area may also know the prosecutor and the judge.
 These insights could be invaluable to you if you are seeking a plea deal.
 An attorney will also know how to approach the prosecutor and the judge so that they look as favorably on your case as possible.